weblabdeusto/weblabdeusto/docs/source/deploying_vm_experiment.rst

 ..
 Warning::
 	**CHECKLIST** *(Ensure the following before starting this section.
 All of them apply to the **guest** Windows (virtualized one))*

 	#.
-WeblabVMService appears in my list of processes (which can be checked through the Windows' *services.msc* utility.
+WeblabVMService appears in my list of processes (which can be checked through the Windows' *services.msc* utility).
 	#.
 When I start WeblabVMService, no errors occur.
 The status of the service changes to *started* and stays so.

 We will now carry out a few tests to check whether WeblabVMService is working as expected with our current settings.